Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Hoeff, as ever, was inscrutable.

 The newcomer was definitely friendly.
 Still, Bruuk found himself struck by a sudden *unease* as the big male panted-grinned and looked around at his sickbay, clearly sizing up everyone and everything within it.
 Which, that was natural.
 Everyone did it.
-But with *him…*
+But with *him...*

 ...Fuck this.
 Bruuk needed to take charge.
 Respectfully.
 Their guest was a whole lot of male.

 "Yeah, That’s me!
 Jus’ ‘yer friendly ship’s cook, medic, the hired muscle, an’ sometimes the designated percussive thing-fixer, too.
-Includin’ you, if you’re hurt…"
+Includin’ you, if you’re hurt..."

 The newcomer chittered cheerfully.
 "Oh?
 You gonna percuss me?"

 Bruuk chittered in turn, and wagged his tail.
-"I dunno, it might be fun ‘ta try…"
+"I dunno, it might be fun ‘ta try..."

 He wagged his tail in return.
 Hey!
 That weren’t so bad.
 "Maybe!
 But to the question of if I’m hurt: I ain’t.
 Little smoke inhalation, but managed not to get my hide burnt.
-That’s always a pain to grow out…"
+That’s always a pain to grow out..."

 "Mhmm."